Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Discrete Time

-This intuition may be substantiated using the discussion above, following equation (\ref{eq:iterative Bayes}).
-We prove the desired result but, before doing so, and in order to avail ourselves of the results from Sections \ref{sec:SE} and \ref{sec:CT}, we rescale the observation equation in \eqref{eq:fstep} to obtain
+This intuition may be substantiated by using the discussion around equations \eqref{eq:iterative Bayes}, \eqref{eq:iterative Bayes2}.
+In order to avail ourselves of the results from Section \ref{sec:SE}, we first rescale the observation equation in \eqref{eq:fstep} to obtain